willibrandon/rustscout/README.md

-    -t, --threads <COUNT>           Number of threads to use for searching -l, --log-level <LEVEL>         Log level (trace, debug, info, warn, error) [default: warn] -c, --config <FILE>             Path to config file [default: .rustscout.yaml] -h, --help                      Print help information
+    -t, --threads <COUNT>           Number of threads to use for searching -l, --log-level <LEVEL>         Log level (trace, debug, info, warn, error) [default: warn] -c, --config <FILE>             Path to config file [default: .rustscout.yaml] -B, --context-before <LINES>    Number of lines to show before each match [default: 0] -A, --context-after <LINES>     Number of lines to show after each match [default: 0] -C, --context <LINES>           Number of lines to show before and after each match -h, --help                      Print help information
     -V, --version                   Print version information
 ```